Specialty coffee, ranked

 Find the cafes that actually take coffee seriously.

-Third Wave is a curated finder for espresso snobs.
+Fourth Wave is a curated finder for espresso snobs.
 We start with a hand-picked list of specialty roasters and pour-over destinations, then use Google Maps grounding to extend the list city by city — and a custom 14-component algorithm to rank the result.

 Global coverage